Maker, model, serial, photos, nameplates, drawings, quantity, port and ETA.

 Oil/fuel filters, service kits and grouped overhaul item lists.

 For engine spare parts, the commercial decision depends on more than a part number.
-Vessel Core keeps technical identity, vessel timing, approval context and sourcing preference in one RFQ workflow.
+Vessel Core keeps technical identity, vessel timing, approval context and supply route preference in one RFQ workflow.

 This helps purchasing teams compare OEM and verified alternative routes while keeping the superintendent, repair yard or vessel agent aligned around the same engine data.